The final flypast

 Finally four Harriers from IV (Reserve) Squadron took to the air as ‘Poison 1-4’, three two-seat Harrier T.12’s were lead by one of their specially painted aircraft (GR.9 ZG858) which has recently had the inscription ‘1970-2010’ added to the colourful red, yellow and black tail.

-The combined 16 ship diamond formation once formed, were using the call sign ‘Kestrel Formation’ the name of the original Harrier prototype.
+The combined 16 ship diamond formation once formed, were using the callsign ‘Kestrel Formation’ the name of the original Harrier prototype.
 They flew the route as planned but sadly for the thousands of Cottesmore personnel, families and invited friends gathered at the Harrier’s final resting place, low cloud put paid to any chance of seeing the complete formation.
-However in waves of four they came in from the west a minute apart flying in close formation across the airfield before braking left and landing.
+However in waves of four they came in from the west a minute apart flying in close formation across the airfield before breaking left and landing.
 The leader of each formation hovered while facing the crowd before Gp Cpt Waterfall, a former Harrier display pilot, gave his final Harrier display which included the famous Harrier bow before pulling up and away before making the Harrier’s last landing, it was 14:40.
 The twelve Harriers had taxied back to the ramp past hundred of enthusiasts which had gathered around the base.
 The four specials came in last coming to rest to form a crescent in front.
 With typical precise and thoughtful planning all 16 jets shut down their engines simultaneously and Cottesmore was hushed.

-In a very moving tribute a band of Scottish pipers formed a guard of honour for the JFH Commander, his pilots and ground crew who walked back together to be embraced by their families and friends.
-As a final tribute three Red Arrows Hawk jets (call sign ‘Harrier Salute Formation’) were flown low over the air base by three former Harrier GR.9 pilots.
+In a very moving tribute a band of Scottish pipers formed a guard of honour for the JFH Commander, his pilots and groundcrew who walked back together to be embraced by their families and friends.
+As a final tribute three Red Arrows Hawk jets (callsign ‘Harrier Salute Formation’) were flown low over the air base by three former Harrier GR.9 pilots.

 A rich history